Welcome to Situational Awareness Matters!

 Whether you got here from a redirect from my existing website (www.RichGasaway.com) or you found this site through a web search or a link from another site, welcome.
 I’m glad you’re here.

 This is SA Matters.
-The “SA” is the acronym for Situational Awareness and in the context of the title “Matters” means it’s important.
+The “SA” is the acronym for Situational Awareness and in the context of the title “Matters” means important.

 Why mark this page and visit often?

-At one time in my career I thought I knew all about situational awareness and how to make good decisions until I went back to school and studied the neuroanatomy and cognitive psychology behind it… and there is A LOT more behind it than I ever imagined.
+At one time in my career I thought I knew all about situational awareness and how to make good decisions until I went back to school and studied the neuroanatomy and cognitive psychology behind it… and there is A LOT more behind it than I ever thought possible.
 And every day, I’m learning something new that I want to share with the community of my first responder brothers and sisters.

-My slogan: Safety starts with SA!
+Safety starts with SA!

 Thanks for visiting.